Mechanical Engineering, Associate Professor and Section Chief

-CDR Plumley taught several upper level Mechanical Engineering courses and mentored independent study projects on biodiesel fuel and water desalination.
-In 2006, he was selected as a visiting faculty member at Lawrence Livermore National Laboratory, where he conducted threat assessment research in support of homeland security initiatives.
-In 2008, CDR Plumley was a CMC Scholar at Sandia National Laboratory, where he investigated LNG carrier fire protection.
-CDR Plumley is a registered Professional Engineer in the state of Connecticut and is currently pursuing a Ph.D. at the Massachusetts Institute of Technology where his research is focused on improving diesel engine efficiency and emissions through improved lubricant system design.
+CDR Plumley’s teaching experiences includes several upper level Mechanical Engineering courses as well as independent study projects on biodiesel fuel and water desalination.
+In 2006 he was selected as a visiting faculty member at Lawrence Livermore National Laboratory, where he conducted threat assessment research in support of homeland security initiatives.
+In 2008 he was named as a CMC Scholar at Sandia National Laboratory, where he investigated LNG carrier fire protection.
+CDR Plumley is a registered Professional Engineer in the state of Connecticut.

 - M.S., Naval Architecture and Marine Engineering, Massachusetts Institute of Technology, 2005

 - M.S., Mechanical Engineering, Massachusetts Institute of Technology, 2005